Naming your company – a little help with free business name generators

 Trademarks, Trading Names and registered businesses

 In the UK, you can register the name of your business with Companies House for just £12 to incorporate a limited company – If approved, this would stop others from registering the same, or a similar, name.
-This also applies to you, of course – when you apply, it might be refused if you are too similar to another business’ name.
+This also applies to you, of course – when you apply, it might be refused if your name is too similar to another business’ name.
 You can look at the official guidance on names, and check the availability using the company name checker and the trade mark database.

 But registering a company requires that you and others become director, and comes with obligations of its own (legal obligations with penalties), and doesn’t prevent people from trading under that name – a company can trade as a different name than the company is registered under.
 A ‘trading name’ must not: